hdShang/arxiv-daily/docs/cs-RO/2025-09-06/papers/250905723v1-super-lio-a-robust-and-efficient-lidar-inertial-odometry-system-with.md

 ---
 layout: default
-title: Super-LIO: A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy
+title: "Super-LIO: A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy"
 ---

 # Super-LIO: A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy